FRRouting/frr/doc/user/bgp.rst

-BGP routes may be leaked (i.e., copied) between a unicast VRF RIB and the VPN safi RIB of the default VRF (leaking is also permitted between the unicast RIB of the default VRF and VPN) or routes may be leaked directly between two BGP VRF instances.
+BGP routes may be leaked (i.e., copied) between a unicast VRF RIB and the VPN safi RIB of the default VRF (leaking is also permitted between the unicast RIB of the default VRF and VPN).
+A shortcut syntax is also available for specifying leaking from one vrf to another vrf using the VPN RIB as the intemediary.
 A common application of the VPN-VRF feature is to connect a customer's private routing domain to a provider's VPN service.
 Leaking is configured from the point of view of an individual VRF: ``import`` refers to routes leaked from VPN to a unicast VRF, whereas ``export`` refers to